meforce/holla/README.md

 ### Linux

 You can download the Linux builds for Holla here.
-Hopefully Yaani will have a Flatpak version and possibly an RPM build in the near future.<br>
+Hopefully Holla will have a Flatpak version and possibly an RPM build in the near future.<br>

 **Ubuntu, Debian ve Debian derivatives**